- Borage improves tomato plant health and can improve the taste, also repels the tomato hornworm.

 - Do Not grow with fennel (which generally suppresses growth of companions) or dill

-- Nasturtiums are a catch crop… they shout ” Choose me, choose me!” to the aphids which want to suck the juices from your tomato plants; and are pretty
+- Nasturtiums are a trap crop… they shout ” Choose me, choose me!” to the aphids which want to suck the juices from your tomato plants; and they are pretty, too!

 - Marigolds are the classic companion.
 They repel bad insects and interfere with bad nematodes.
 French marigolds (varieties include ‘Nemagold,’ ‘Petite Blanc,’ ‘Queen Sophia,’ and ‘Tangerine’) are most effective*